1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 What is Portal Hypertension?

-Portal Hypertension happens when blood pressure rises too high in the portal vein system, which carries blood from your digestive organs to your liver.
-Elevated pressure forces nearby veins-especially in the stomach, esophagus, spleen, or intestines-to swell and can lead to serious complications if untreated.
+Portal hypertension occurs when blood pressure increases within the portal vein system, which carries blood from your digestive organs to the liver.
+This rise in pressure causes nearby veins—such as those in the stomach, esophagus, spleen, or intestines—to enlarge and, if left untreated, may lead to serious complications.

 Common Symptoms

-You may not notice signs early on.
-As pressure builds, you might experience:
+You might not notice symptoms early on.
+As the pressure builds, you may experience:

 • Enlarged spleen (splenomegaly)